 YouTube or Video Disclaimers Placement

 YouTube disclaimers can be displayed in full in the video, but they are most commonly found as a link that goes to a Disclaimers page on an operator's webpage.
 Let's look at some examples.

 Lundbeck Worldwide is a global pharmaceutical company that provides medical information.
 Here's its YouTube disclaimer:

-YouTube disclaimers may also waive general liability.
+YouTube disclaimers may waive general liability.
 Similar to warranty and liability disclaimers in Terms & Conditions agreements, this is another way of communicating that the information in the video is not guaranteed.

 If you have instructional videos or endorse products, this provision is a good addition to your YouTube disclaimer.

+Sometimes YouTube disclaimers read like Terms & Conditions in that they can contain rules regarding comments on videos.
+This prevents negative or distracting content.
 Even if the material you post is not controversial, this is still a good addition to your disclaimer.
 It helps you maintain a productive environment on your YouTube channel so you can preserve discussion without worrying about destructive content.

 The fair use doctrine in U.S. copyright law allows individuals to use copyrighted material to create original works.
 It includes criticism, news reporting, research, and derivative works.
 Many YouTube videos may use music or other snippets of other creations.

 When that occurs, developers often wish to add a fair user disclaimer to their YouTube channel.
 The problem is, while it is reassuring, it does not have any actual legal effect.
 Fair use is protected without the disclaimer and if you violate someone's copyright, the disclaimer will not protect you.